-The title of Queen’s Counsel is an honour given to a select few lawyers who have earned the respect of their colleagues for their contributions to the community and the legal profession.
+The title of Queen’s Counsel is an honour given to a select few lawyer who have earned the respect of their colleagues for their contributions to the community and the legal profession.
 To earn the title Q.C. lawyer’s must demonstrate professional integrity, good character and outstanding contributions to the practice of law.

-Do They Teach Other Lawyers?
+Do They Teach Other Lawyer?

 If you don’t know a lawyer, you can use the internet to research the type of problem that you have.

 Experienced trial lawyer usually have lots of articles or news stories written by or about them online.

 The Yellow Pages can be a good place to start your search.
 But remember; anyone can buy an ad in the yellow page directory.
 Placing an ad in the Yellow pages does not necessarily mean the lawyer has the type of experience you need for your case.

 You want to make sure the lawyer you hire doesn’t agree to represent every client that walks in the door.
 You don’t want your important case to become just one more file in a big pile on the lawyer’s desk.

 One of the best ways to find an experienced trial lawyer is to read some of the books or articles they have published in their field of practice.
 Arguably there is no better evidence of a lawyer’s authority and expertise in a given subject.

 Has the lawyer written anything that has been published for legal conferences or journals?
 If the lawyer has been asked to present at conferences to teach other lawyer, this is a sign of respect that the legal community has for his or her skills and experience.

 Ask every lawyer you talk to if they can provide a copy of the books or articles they have published or presented before you meet with them so you can find out more about their qualifications and experience.